Best stand mixers – the top food mixers for baking and kneading dough | Ideal Home

-Best stand mixers – the top food mixers for baking and kneading dough

-From a compact KitchenAid to professional-level models, these are the best mixers for baking and kneading dough

-If there’s one appliance no budding baker should be without, it’s the stand mixer.
-Not only does it take the hassle out of whisking, whipping, beating and kneading, a stand mixer will also deliver better and more consistent results than doing the same task by hand.
+If there’s one kitchen appliance no budding baker should be without, it’s one of our best stand mixers.
+Not only does a stand mixer take the hassle out of whisking, whipping, beating and kneading, it will also deliver better and more consistent results than doing the same task by hand.
+So it’s well worth having one on your worktop.

+Choose all the best worktop gadgets with help from our expertly reviewed buying guides

 From light, springy sponges to the perfect meringue, a versatile stand mixer is the easiest way to bake your way to perfection.

 Some models can also double up as blenders, food processors or pasta makers to help shake up midweek meals, too.
 Put simply, a stand mixer will save you both time and effort in the kitchen, leaving more time to eat cake.
 What’s not to love?

 Why do I need a stand mixer?